abinash-nayak/frontend-chat-application-io/README.md

 Join virtual chat rooms and share messages among other members of the room.
 Simply type in your name/nick-name/preferred-name along with the room name you want to join to get access to the room and you are good to go.
 If you want to create a room simply follow the same steps and if a room is not present it will create a new room with the name specified and then share the same across other members whom you want to join the same room.

-This chat applications support the following features :
+This chat application support the following features :

 0 : This app is responsive with desktop, tablet & mobile compatibility.<br />
 1 : Support emojis.
 Simple type in emoji referencing text like :) and that will be converted to emoji in the chat.<br />